tonethar/IGME-110-Fall-2025/documents/p2-mockup-draft.md

   - first, which specific tool are you using to create your infographic?
 Canva, Photoshop, Illustrator, ...
   - second, link to your chosen typefaces
   - third, link to your image sources and links to
-  - fourth, cite your Gen AI use
+  - fourth, cite images created with Gen AI - see the citation guidelines here - https://style.mla.org/citing-generative-ai-updated-revised/

-- To help you answer these questions, put the answers to ALL 5 of them in a Word doc file (You do not have to answer these questions in writing for this assignment, but you will have to answer them for the final submission.)
+    - note: you DO NOT need to provide your prompt for any images you create for this project with Gen AI
+  - fifth, any other Gen AI use MUST be documented as above, but must include all prompts